-There will be no impact on the Group's financial position or performance.
+The Group plans to adopt the new standard on the required effective date using the full retrospective method.
+There will be no material impact on the Group's financial position or performance from the adoption of this new standard.

 AASB 16 Leases (applicable for annual reporting periods commencing on or after 1 January 2019).